 Learning a language can also be a hobby or become a deep passion.
 There are many interesting languages and your motivation to learn may not be to improve your employment chances, but to widen your horizons, discover culture and history and enrich your spiritual life.
 Whether or not the language is difficult, requires textbooks and intense study – these all become just an afterthought.

 As the saying goes: “A skill is no burden”.
 Whatever your personal motivation, no matter which foreign language you learn, you will deepen your understanding of two different cultures and gain one more skill than others in the process.
 This article will help you understand why there are differences in difficulty between foreign languages and help you choose the challenge that is right for you.

 Are some languages easier to learn than others?

 The reason that you might find some languages easier to learn than others is due to a common ancestor language.
 English speakers will find French easier to pick up as compared to, say, Thai.
 That’s because French descended from Latin, but had strong Germanic and English influences.
 Conversely, English is a Germanic language with strong Latin and French influences.

 This common ground means that the two languages end up borrowing plenty of loanwords from each other.
 Many words in English can be found in French, and both use the same alphabet.
 The same is true of English and German.

 On the other hand, English speakers might find that Mandarin and its related languages are an absolute beast to learn.
 The Chinese writing system is completely unrelated to English and employs a different set of grammar and vocabulary rules.
-Although the Japanese and Korean languages adapt almost half of their vocabulary from Mandarin, the remaining half still has no English influence at all.
+For Japanese and Korean, although almost half of their vocabulary is adapted from Mandarin, the remaining half still has little English influence.